drmeister/legacy-externals-clasp/README.md

 **externals-clasp**
 ===============

+<a href="http://drmeister.wordpress.com/2014/09/26/building-clasp-and-externals-clasp/">Note to those brave souls building clasp and externals-clasp on Sep 25, 2014</a>

 Clasp can be found at:   https://github.com/drmeister/clasp

 These are the external libraries that Clasp depends on.
 If there are legal issues with incorporating these libraries in this repository please tell me and I will fix it.
 All of these libraries are publically available on the internet.